-Pre-Inspections and Post-Inspections are pre- and post-construction site visits where the rebate program seeks to verify equipment or site conditions.
+Pre-Inspections and Post-Inspections are pre- and postconstruction site visits where the rebate program seeks to verify equipment or site conditions.
 Inspections are conducted at random for 10% of all projects and are required for any application requesting a rebate of \$25,000 or more.
 Program staff reserve the right to perform an inspection for any project.
 Benefit-to-Cost Ratio (BCR) is an economic analysis that compares lifetime energy savings to total or incremental project costs.
-This analysis is performed internally when applying for Custom rebates to determine eligibility.
-Projects are evaluated at both the measure-level and project-level for BCR.
+This analysis is performed internally when applying for Custom Rebates to determine eligibility.
+Projects are evaluated at both the measurelevel and project-level for BCR.
 If the project-level BCR is greater than or equal to 1.0, all measures are eligible for their full rebate.
 If the project-level BCR is less than 1.0, measures will be individually screened for eligibility.
 Changes in project costs and savings between pre-approval and final approval may result in a failing BCR.
+Baseline pertains to the system or equipment which the proposed energy efficient equipment is compared to, affecting the savings calculations and project costs.
+Selecting the appropriate baseline depends on the replacement type.